 For example, if you struggle with identifying the main idea in a typical ACT reading passage, the relevant module on PrepFactory will give you a sequence of questions meant to help you build the skills for finding the main idea and then will end the module with questions on identifying the main idea in short paragraphs.
 Here is an example of such a practice question:

 PrepFactory is accessible, interactive, fun, and FREE, making it one of the best ACT test prep options offered (by the way, be sure to also follow their Twitter account to get ACT tips sent directly to your feed).
 You may even find it useful to take full advantage of this resource before taking a stab at more realistic ACT practice questions or full-length practice tests.
 You could focus on the concepts you struggle most with or you can finish all the PrepFactory modules to gain a sense of accomplishment and motivation while also getting some really solid ACT practice in 🙂

 What People Say About PrepFactory:

-Disclaimer: We actually happen to think you are already using one of the best online ACT prep options available!
+Disclaimer: We actually happen to think you are already using some of the best ACT prep online!
 But, yeah, we’re biased.